Elvis (text editor): Comments

 first to provide highlighted selections via keyboard.

 Elvis's built-in nroff (early) and (later) HTML displays gave it unusual WYSIWYG features.

 Elvis recognizes binary files, as well and provides a split screen for editing them.

 jelvis, a Japanese variant, is available, based on work by Jun-ichiro itojun Hagino up until 1998.

 His more recent work in this area has been distributed as patches against nvi.
 A Korean variant helvis is also available, originally by Park Chong-Dae.

 These variants were modifications of elvis 1.8 (July 10, 1994).

 The nvi editor is based on an older version of elvis 1.5 (April 2, 1992).

 History

-Elvis is an enhanced clone of vi.
-To understand the full context in which Elvis was created, readers should consider the history of vi.
-In this section we examine the version history of Elvis almost exclusively.

 Steve Kirkendall posted the first version of Elvis to the Usenet newsgroup comp.os.minix in early January, 1990, intending it to be a more complete and faithful clone of Vi than Tim Thompson's Stevie (ST editor for VI enthusiasts), released three years previously.

 Kirkendall outlined several ways in which Elvis was different from Stevie, namely: